 Multi-Hop Is Available on Almost Every Server

-The multi-hop exit location you choose will decide the IP address you’re assigned.
+The exit location you choose determines the IP address you’re assigned.

-This can make your traffic harder to track and thus increase your privacy online.
-This comes at the cost of speed, though, as your data has to move through an additional location before its final destination.
+While this makes you harder to track, it comes at the cost of speed since your data has to move through an additional location.

-Mozilla VPN’s multi-hop is impressive because it doesn’t limit you to a handful of entry or exit nodes – almost the entire server network is available for you to select at both stages.
+Mozilla VPN’s multi-hop is especially impressive because it doesn’t limit you to a handful of entry or exit nodes (like with NordVPN).
+Instead, the entire server network is available for you to select at both stages.

 One of Mozilla’s few extra features is custom DNS, which allows you to pick from ad blocking servers, tracker blocking servers, both at once, or a custom DNS of your own choosing (such as Google or Cloudflare’s).